 Fishing activity in Utopia

 Overall, there is very little fishing activity in Utopia MCZ.
 The main fishing types that do occur are angling and potting.
 Angling (rod and line) occurs all year round but particularly between April and September.
 Potting activity targets lobsters, crabs and whelks.
-No towed gear fishing occurs in the site.
+Towed gear is prohibited in the site.

 In 2012, there was a DEFRA funded survey to find out more about the features of the site before it was designated.
 They used a drop down video camera to look at the habitats and the species living there.
 You can read the report here.